theposch/mainstream/docs/SUPABASE_SETUP.md

 Now you can:
 - Create users at `/auth/signup`
-- Upload assets with "Create" button
+- Upload images and animated GIFs with "Create" button
+- Add Figma designs via "Add via URL"
 - Follow users on their profiles
+- Follow streams to see posts in Following feed
 - Create streams with `#stream-name` hashtags
-- Test real-time likes and comments
+- Test real-time likes, comments, and notifications
+- Connect Figma account in Settings for frame-specific thumbnails

 ## Resources